 March 2020: Western Australia is in isolation due to the challenges presented by Covid-19, resulting in the temporary closure of all performance venues.
 Guitarist Chris Gibbs and bassist Craig Skelton are messaging each other about the effect this is having on them as working - or rather, no longer working - musicians.
 Craig mentions an idea about a new original power trio, and before the day is over TRIPLE ENGINE is born.

 Four days later drummer and purveyor of hair Daniel Skelton is on board and debut single ‘Love Thing’ is in the works, having been entirely written via phone and video calls.
 By July of 2020, TRIPLE ENGINE has recorded and mixed ‘Love Thing’, completed filming of the accompanying debut music video, and has secured its debut performance.
+The single peaked at number 3 on the iTunes rock charts.
 And all of this (video shoot aside) without the trio ever being in the same room, let alone the same town!

 TRIPLE ENGINE is motivated and influenced by the spirit of blues rock trios such as Cream, The Jimi Hendrix Experience and ZZ Top.
 The prog-rock spirit of Rush and the pop sensibilities of The Police mesh with the gravitas of Zeppelin and the humour of Van Halen to help shape a formidable musical machine.

 'Little Empires' was Chris Gibbs' debut solo album, released in 2009.
 A new album 'Big Appetite' was released in 2014.
 Check out some album reviews in the REVIEWS section.
 Chris has a new EP out with Chris Gibbs & The Transmission, a new band formed for performing Chris' material in a live setting.
-The EP, 'News Of The Day' recently peaked at no.28 on the iTunes rock charts.
+The EP, 'News Of The Day' peaked at no.28 on the iTunes rock charts in 2017.

 Retro-metal for the 21st century.
 Axe Cane released their debut EP in 2012 to positive reviews and a follow-up recording was commenced not long thereafter.
 The band is currently on hiatus, but the founding members intend to complete the second recording in 2018.
 The band features ex-members of bands as diverse as Voyager and Kingpin.
 Axe Cane's debut public appearance was on television in 2012 as part of the popular yearly charity show, Telethon on Network 7.